 Fender JV Modified Stratocasters

-Inspired by the Fender Japan vintage reissues of the 1990s, the JV Modified series takes things a step further by applying some of players’ favorite custom Strat mods, like the bridge humbucker and push/pull coil split on the modified '50s model, and the push/pull neck pickup add on the '60s model.
+Inspired by the Fender Japan vintage reissues of the 1990s, the Fender JV Modified series takes things a step further by applying some players’ favorite custom Stratocaster mods, such as the bridge humbucker and push/pull coil split on the modified '50s model, and the push/pull neck pickup add on the '60s model.
 Both are built on a resonant, lightweight basswood body.

 Pictured: Fender JV Modified Stratocaster in Olympic White